jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    On the login screen, at the bottom there is version information, which will be useful to see which version you have installed.
+On the bottom of the Login screen, there is version information, which will be useful to see which version you have installed.

 The following graphic describes the various icons and components of the Administrator Dashboard and its sub sections.
 Please refer to it as you read this guide to determine how to access various features.